Skip to Content

 Chicago Domestic Battery Lawyers

-In Illinois, Domestic Battery (720 ILCS 5/12-3.2) is committed when a person knowingly causes bodily harm to any family or household member, or makes physical contact with a family or household member of an insulting or provoking nature.
+Domestic battery under 720 ILCS 5/12-3.2 occurs when a person knowingly causes bodily harm or makes physical contact of an insulting or provoking nature with a family or household member.
+The statute’s definition of “family or household member” is intentionally broad:

-• Spouses and former spouses.
+• Spouses and former spouses

-• Parents and children.
+• Parents and children

-• People who share or formerly shared a common dwelling.
+• People who share or formerly shared a common dwelling

-• People who have a child in common.
+• People who have a child in common

 Bond in Cook County Domestic Battery Cases

-Criminal Penalties for Domestic Battery in IL
+Criminal Penalties for Domestic Battery in Illinois

 • Mandatory counseling or treatment as ordered by the court